 The Funds invest in master limited partnerships ("MLPs"), which generally are treated as partnerships for federal income tax purposes.
 As a limited partner in the MLPs, each Fund reports its allocable share of the MLP's taxable income in computing its own taxable income.
 The Funds' tax expense or benefit, if applicable, is included in the Statements of Operations based on the component of income or gains (losses) to which such expense or benefit relates.
 For TYG and NTG, deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 A valuation allowance is recognized if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred income tax asset will not be realized.
+Due to the conversion transaction at year ended November 30, 2021, the carrying value of the TYG and NTG deferred tax assets and liabilities are zero, and any corresponding valuation allowance will also no longer be recognized.

 The Funds recognize the tax benefits of uncertain tax positions only when the position is "more likely than not" to be sustained upon examination by the tax authorities based on the technical merits of the tax position.
 The Funds' policy is to record interest and penalties on uncertain tax positions as part of tax expense.
-As of November 30, 2021, the Funds had no uncertain tax positions and no penalties or interest was accrued.
-The Funds do not expect any change in their unrecognized tax positions in the next twelve months.
-The tax years ended on the following dates remain open to examination by federal and state tax authorities:
+As of November 30, 2021, TTP, NDP, TPZ and TEAF had no uncertain tax positions, and no penalties or interest was accrued.
+TTP, NDP, TPZ and TEAF do not expect any change in their unrecognized tax positions in the next twelve months.